Kelly Rulon: Clubs

 After her coming back in Rome she scored 58 goals in the 2009/10 season.

 Awards

 In 2020, Rulon was inducted into the USA Water Polo Hall of Fame.

+She will be inducted into the UCLA Athletic Hall of Fame as a member of the 2023 class.

-Personal
+Personal life

-Kelly Rulon majored in history at UCLA.
+Rulon majored in history at UCLA.
 Rulon's younger sister, Katie, was also a member of the UCLA water polo team.